 There are many varieties of cutters but a regular dry wheel cutter will suffice.
 (See further on in this article to read about oil cutters)

-A good glass cutting tool is very affordable and if you buy one with a tungsten carbide wheel such as the well known brand 'Toyo' it will last you for years and ensure a clean scored line each time.
+A good glass cutting tool is very affordable and if you buy one with a tungsten carbide cutting wheel such as the well known brand 'Toyo' it will last you for years and ensure a clean scored line each time.
 The right tools for the job will ensure straight cuts, precise cuts and a perfect score every time.

 - 1 x hand held Glass Cutter ('Toyo' are an exceptional glass cutter brand)

 - Masking tape